What is Gender Justice?

-The movement-led approach outlined under our new strategic framework supports shifting power and resources into the hands of community leaders, many in the Global South, who are most impacted by the issues they seek to address.
-Utilizing a gender justice framework also allows for movements to define their own priorities and indicators of success.
-By embracing grassroots movement leadership and participatory grantmaking, we aim to mitigate the harm of discriminatory, racist, and toxic practices by funders.
-Under our new strategic plan, we are also committed to working to ensure that our internal practices are aligned with our core values.
+Utilizing a gender justice framework also means allowing for movements to define their own priorities and indicators of success.
+By embracing grassroots movement leadership and participatory grantmaking, we aim to mitigate the harm of discriminatory, racist, and toxic practices by traditional Global North philanthropists, institutions, and structures.